A Unified Framework for Generalizing the Gromov-Hausdorff Metric: Further Examples and Connections to Other Notions

+In this section, some Gromov-Hausdorff-type metrics in the literature are discussed and it is shown how they can be considered as special cases of the general framework of this paper.
+In addition, some new examples of the framework are provided; e.g., in Subsections~\ref{subsec:closedProcess} and~\ref{subsec:ends}.
+The goal is to present some examples of the framework and it is not intended to include the full proofs.

-As mentioned in the introduction, there are various generalizations of the Gromov-Hausdorff metric in the literature by considering metric spaces equipped with specific types of additional structures.
-In this section, the connections of these instances to the present work are studied.
-Roughly speaking, it is shown that the examples can be considered as special cases of the general framework of this paper (in some of the examples, the metrics are different but generate the same topology).
-This implies that various random objects in the literature can be regarded as \textit{random metric spaces equipped with more structures} as in Sections~\ref{sec:compact} and~\ref{sec:noncompact}.
+\del{ As mentioned in the introduction, there are various generalizations of the Gromov-Hausdorff metric in the literature obtained by considering the set of metric spaces equipped with an specific type of additional structures. \ali{Defining\mar{Later: See if some of this can be moved to the introduction.} a suitable metric on this set is needed in probability-theoretic applications, so that a sigma field (the Borel sigma field) is available.
+Such a metric is useful in other fields as well, if a notion of convergence is of interest.
+Two important properties, at least in probability-theoretic applications, are separability and completeness (sometimes, completeness can be removed or weakened to being a Borel subspace of a larger complete space).} In this section, it is shown that, roughly speaking, \ali{many of} these examples can be considered as special cases of the general framework of this paper (in some of the examples, the metrics are different but generate the same topology).
+In particular, various random objects in the literature can be regarded as \textit{random metric spaces equipped with more structures} as in Sections~\ref{sec:compact} and~\ref{sec:noncompact}.
+In addition, some new examples of the framework are provided that are connected to stochastic geometry\mar{later: edit the last sentence} (Subsection~\ref{subsec:stochasticGeometry}) and the notion of \textit{ends} (Subsections~\ref{subsec:ends}). }

-Some of the examples in the literature are special cases of measured metric spaces.
-This includes the setting of~\cite{AbDeHo13} for measured length spaces, random measures in Stochastic geometry, the Benjamini-Schramm metric for graphs~\cite{BeSc01}, and the setting of~\cite{dimensionI} for discrete spaces.
+\del{Some of the examples in the literature are special cases of measured metric spaces.
+This includes the setting of~\cite{AbDeHo13} for measured length spaces, random measures in Stochastic geometry, the Benjamini-Schramm metric for graphs~\cite{BeSc01}, and the setting of~\cite{I} for discrete spaces.
 These examples are discussed in~\cite{Kh19ghp} and are skipped here.
+Also, the proofs for most of the examples are left to the reader for brevity. }